 How to Apply

 Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA).
-When completing the FAFSA, applicants must list Minot State University as a university they plan to attend.
-The Minot State University school code is 002994.
+When completing the FAFSA, applicants must list Minot State as a university they plan to attend.
+The Minot State school code is 002994.